Near Leeds in Washington County, Utah — The American Mountains (Southwest)

 1843 – 1915

 Father Lawrence J. Scanlan was born in County Tipperary, Ireland, on October 3, 1843.
 He attended All Hallows College in Dublin, Ireland and was ordained a priest on June 2, 1868, for the Dioceses of San Francisco.
 Instead of crossing the continent by team or train, he traveled to California by way of Panama, walking across the Isthmus to get

 In 1875 a silver strike was made at Silver Reed.
 Father Scanlan went to Silver Reef in 1877 and was greeted by many of his former parishioners from Pioche.
 He returned in November of 1878 to build St. John's Church which was completed in the Spring of 1879.

 Father Scanlan returned to Salt Lake City in 1879, where he was appointed Vicar Bishop of the Dioceses of Salt Lake City in 1886.
 Bishop Scanlan died May 10, 1915, in Salt Lake City.

 Erected by the Catholics of the So.
 West Deanery.
 In memory of Rev. Scanlan and the Catholic Pioneers who settled Silver Reef.

 Location.
 37° 15.15′ N, 113° 22.059′ W. Marker is near Leeds, Utah, in Washington County.
 Marker can be reached from Wells Fargo Road.
+Marker is on the grounds of the Silver Reef Museum.
 Touch for map.
-Marker is on the grounds of the Silver Reef Museum.
 Marker is at or near this postal address: 1903 Wells Fargo Road, Leeds UT 84746, United States of America.
+Touch for directions.